-Two inquiries prompted our consideration for a new project selection guideline.
+Two recent inquiries prompted our consideration for a new project selection guideline.
 The first scenario was an inquiry from a data partner.
 They asked us for a proposal to develop a machine learning model for finding new oil well pads.
 With this data layer, companies could potentially learn about competitors’ activities before the well pads are in operation.

 The second scenario concerned using machine learning on aerial imagery to monitor oil and gas pipelines.
 Once a pipeline is operating, the owner is required to monitor the pipeline right-of-way.
 The most common cause of spills and leaks is the incursion of construction equipment in the pipeline right-of-way.
 Pipeline owners want to know about this happening as soon as possible so that they can intervene to prevent damage to the pipeline.

 Both of these opportunities came to us within a few weeks of each other, but we have since had similar types of inquiries.
-These are not simple problems, and thus our answer to “Will we work with Big Energy?” is not cut and dry.
+These are not simple problems, and thus our answer to “Will we work with Big Energy?” is not cut and dried.
 Consider the implications of these two scenarios.
 Drilling for more oil certainly has potential for more negative impact: drilling releases additional carbon and methane into the atmosphere, and it can often have a negative impact on local communities.
 However, carrying out the monitoring of an existing piece of infrastructure feels different.
 Whether it’s a road or a pipeline, we have a responsibility to mitigate or avoid the potential harms created by the infrastructure.
-Monitoring a pipeline to prevent leaks/spills is a clear public good.
+Monitoring an existing pipeline to prevent leaks/spills is a clear public good.

 So how should we respond to these inquiries?
 To simply say “We will not work with oil and gas companies” seems like a simple solution and one that derives from one of our current guidelines: “we only have one planet”.
-Further it contradicts another principle: few organizations are inherently harmful.
+However, it contradicts another principle: few organizations are entirely harmful.
 We ended up submitting a proposal for the oil pad detection inquiry, but we felt conflicted about it, and some colleagues came to regret that we had done so.
 Having a clearer, energy-specific guideline would have been helpful.
 We also pursued the pipeline monitoring project and have responded to other pipeline monitoring proposals.
 This direction represents more of a grey area for us.